feaser/canflasherblt/docs/gettingstarted.md

 ![](images/board_buttons.png)

 * Start the STM32CubeProgrammer tool on your PC.
-Select USB mode from the dropdown list, followed by clicking the "Connect"-button:
+Select USB mode from the dropdown list (1), followed by clicking the "Connect"-button (2):

 ![](images/cubeprog_usb_connect.png)